Martinsos/edlib/README.md

 For more example projects take a look at applications in [apps/](apps/).

 #### Using VCPKG
 Edlib is available on [VCPKG](https://github.com/microsoft/vcpkg) package manager.
 With VCPKG on your system, Edlib can be downloaded using the VCPKG install command `vcpkg install edlib`.
-Once the library has been downloaded, Add the following instructions to you CMakeLists.txt file:
+Once the library has been downloaded, add the following instructions to your CMakeLists.txt file:
 ```
 find_package(edlib CONFIG REQUIRED)
 target_link_libraries(MyProject PRIVATE edlib::edlib)